karllhughes/learn/_posts/2021-10-26-what-is-a-developer-advocate.md

 ## What About Developer Relations?
 Developer Marketing?

 A few different terms are often thrown around when discussing this area of work.
-[Developer Relations (DevRel)](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders), [Developer Marketing,](https://draft.dev/learn/developer-marketing) Developer Evangelism.
+[Developer Relations (DevRel)](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders), [Developer Marketing,](https://draft.dev/learn/developer-marketing) and [Developer Evangelism](https://draft.dev/learn/understanding-the-role-of-a-developer-evangelist).

 But are these all just the same thing?